yferszt/yferszt.github.io/index.md

 ---
 layout: page
 ---
-Welcome to my *personal* site, where I post about things that I do and find interesting.
+Welcome to my *personal* blog, where I post about things that I do and find interesting.